Gnosder/Gaming/Herald's of Gaxton/Azis Lla.md/Journey to the Bridge D1.md

   *Mymaric Plating (+1 AC; magic)
   *Razor Claws (+1 striking claws; magic)
   *Smoke Bomb Launcher (1/day deploy smoke bomb when bloodied)

+# Loot

+Rebreathers x7
+  Purifies air of toxins.
+Does not fucntion underwater.
+Advanced material sleans the filter every few hours.

+Rune of Striking
+Rune of Potency
+Rune of Armor
+Smoke Bomb x1d6
+Spell Tablet Denith

+Control of Azis Lla
+  however there are several critical alerts that cannot be cleared remotly.
+  The security hub is offline and needs a manual reboot.
+  The main generator is showing in a low power state (which is flagged critical), Sophia containment showing 100%.
+Lore dump, Azis Lla